Purpose and Values

-The historic 1918 residence of Prada Rong Zhai, located in the heart of Shanghai, was inaugurated on October 12, 2017.
-The building is a flexible space dedicated to various cultural activities organized by the Prada Group in China.
+Prada Rong Zhai is the historic 1918 residence located in the heart of Shanghai, inaugurated on October 12, 2017, after a meticulously restoration subsidized by the Prada Group.
+The building is designed as a flexible space dedicated to various cultural activities organized by the Prada Group in China.

 Demonstrating Miuccia Prada and Patrizio Bertelli’s respect and admiration for Chinese cultural heritage, in 2011 Prada has initiated the restoration project of the residence, which lasted 6 years and required the utmost care for details, superb craftsmanship and respect for architectural essence.

 The operation combines and summarizes the capabilities developed by Prada in the requalification of historic buildings around the world, including the restorations of parts of Milan’s Galleria Vittorio Emanuele II, and Ca’ Corner della Regina, the magnificent baroque palace overlooking Venice Grand Canal converted into a space dedicated to art.

 The result is an international cultural synthesis: a dialogue between Milan and Shanghai that pays tribute to the family who has originally commissioned this historic residence, to the Chinese architects and artists that created it and the team of Chinese and Italian craftsmen who were able to bring back its rightful splendor.

 Declared cultural heritage of the Jing’an district in 2004 and included in the list of Shanghai’s most relevant historic buildings, Prada Rong Zhai was presented for the first time through a calendar of events taking place between October 12 and 17, which included the Prada Resort 2018 Show and an exhibition illustrating the restoration process of the villa as well as the previous architectural explorations of the brand.